aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/set-license-using-embedded-resource/_index.md

 // ExEnd:1
 ```

-## Step 4: Enable Embedded License
+## Step 4: enable embedded license

-Indicate that the license will be embedded in the application by setting the Embedded property to true.
+Indicate that the license will be embedded in the application by setting the `Embedded` property to `true`.

 ```csharp
 // ExStart:1